Joao-Ex-Machina/jbcr.pt/content/about.md

 To conclude this about me: my musical tastes are pretty varied but are mainly **Heavy Metal and Rock centric**,  or those of a divorced 40-year old dad.

 And I think that's about it, thank you for basically reading my [about me](/about).
-If you are curious about any specific section plese feel free to waddle around this website or [contact me](/contact).
+If you are curious about any specific section please feel free to waddle around this website or [contact me](/contact) directly.